funnyguy24188/shopforgirl/wp-content/plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 2.3.0 - 2016/08/02 =
+* Feature - Upgrade all Gallery and thumbnail slider images to fontawesome icons
+* Feature - Added global ON | OFF to include an image set as the Product Image (featured image) into the Gallery Images
+* Feature - Added the option the set Product Image (feature image) display in gallery to each individual product
+* Feature - Added Global rest option for Product Image (feature image) display in the gallery
+* Feature - Added the option to Activate / Deactivate Gallery Thumbnails for individual product
+* Feature - Added new 'Gallery Image Transition Effects' setting box with options to change transition effects for gallery
+* Feature - Added new 'Gallery Container' setting box with style options for gallery container
+* Feature - Added new ' Thumbnail Display' option into 'Image Thumbnails' setting box.
+Choose display Thumbnails as Slider or as a Static Display (all thumbnails are visible under gallery)
+* Feature - Added new 'Thumbnail Slider Container' setting box support change style for slider container
+* Feature - Added Font editor 'Line Height' option
+* Tweak - Update Typography Preview script for apply 'Line Height' value to Preview box
+* Tweak - Update the generate_font_css() function with new 'Line Height' option
+* Tweak - Replace all hard code for line-height inside custom style by new dynamic 'Line Height' value
+* Tweak - Update a3 Dynamic Gallery script and style to support new features
+* Tweak - Update dynamic style for new features
+* Tweak - Tested for full compatibility with WooCommerce version 2.6.4

 = 2.2.7 - 2016/07/08 =
 * Tweak - Update select type of plugin framework for support group options